SokolovMS/easymock-expect-builder/README.md

 ```
 ## Known issues
 1. Most of checks (like null checks) are not done.
+1. After the second usage on the same class YourClassMockBuilder will be overwritten.
 ## Developer statements regarding plugin
 1. Plugin was done for personal purposes
 1. Plugin has a lot of things to improve